Uptide rods are quite different from any other boat rod, and it's not difficult to see why this has to be...

-They must have a soft-actioned tip, or any movement of the rod will dislodge the spiked lead.
+They must have a soft-actioned tip, or any movement of the rod due to the motion of the anchored boat will dislodge the spiked lead.

-But before we get into this, why bother with uptide ledgering from an anchored boat at all?
+But before we get into this, why would we bother with uptide ledgering from an anchored boat at all?

 None of these scenarios makes for happy, cheerful anglers - but smiles and general contentment all round can be regained by uptide ledgering.